EcoDynForecast/FREC3004_EnvInformatics_Class/Module2_DataCarpentry_Ecology_Tutorial/README.md

 Future classes may include training in joins, for-loops, and if-else statements

+# Class Pacing

+Class period 1 (1 hr - the first 15 minutes were reviewing Module 1)
+	- Covered "Before we start" to the second Challenge question of "Intro to R" Class period 2 (1 hr 15 minutes)
+	- Second Challenge question of "Intro to R" to the start of the second Challenge question in "Starting with Data"
+Class period 3 (1 hr 15 minutes)
+	- Start of the second Challenge question in "Starting with Data" to the end of "Starting with Data" (minus the last Challenge question) Class period 4 (1 hr 15 minutes)
+	- The last Challenge question in "Starting with Data" (skip the Formatting Dates because it was covered in Class 3) to the challenge question right before Reshaping Class period 5 (1 hr 15 minutes)
+	- Reviewing the challenge question right before Reshaping through the challenge question for Reshaping.
+Class period 6 (1 hr 15 minutes)
+	- Reviewing the challenge question for Reshaping, saving data, and through the end of the the third challenge question of visualization (the one right before time series) Class period 7 (1 hr 15 minutes)
+	- Visualization time series through the end of Visualization.

 # Data
 Data is from the paper S. K. Morgan Ernest, Thomas J. Valone, and James H. Brown.
 2009.
 Long-term monitoring and experimental manipulation of a Chihuahuan Desert ecosystem near Portal, Arizona, USA.
 Ecology 90:1708.